JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/psi_performance.md

 ## Avoid Expensive Methods of `PsiElement`

-Avoid `PsiElement`'s methods which are expensive with deep trees.
+Avoid `PsiElement`'s methods, which are expensive with deep trees.

 `getText()` traverses the whole tree under the given element and concatenates strings, consider using `textMatches()` instead.